Galactic AVEO LLC

 5.5 The Lawyers also act and have acted for indigent clients on a speculative basis in Class Actions, without any commercial litigation funder’s involvement.

-5.6 Class PR is a public relations company owned by persons closely related to the Senior Partner of Levitt Robinson Solicitors but operates independently and offers to accept instructions from law firms other than the Lawyers (subject to strict confidentiality safeguards) and to provide public relations and other services to commercial litigation funders, other than the Funder.
+5.6 Class PR is a public relations company owned by persons closely related to the Senior Partner of Levitt Robinson Solicitors but operates independently and offers to accept instructions from law firms other than the Lawyers (subject to strict confidentiality safeguards) and to provide public relations and other services to commercial litigation funders, including the Galactic Group.

 6.1 At the time of entering the Funding Agreement: